PoojaMandal7355/EY-tech-6.0/README.md

 npm install

 # Create environment file
-# Create a file named .env and add:
+# Create a file named .env in the Client/ directory and add:
 # VITE_API_URL=http://localhost:8000/api/v1
+# Note: .env is in .gitignore for security

 # Start the development server
 npm run dev